Panther-Racing-AUTh/sfhmmy_workshop/README.md

 ### 🛠 Part D: Create a `Leaderboard View`

-Next, create a new file **`leaderboard.dart`** where we will create a list view to display the donations that each donator has done.
+Next, create a new file **`leaderboard.dart`** where we will create a list view to display each donor's contribution.

 ```dart
 import 'package:flutter/material.dart';